John-Abbott-College/4A8-Notes/32_CICD_Installer_Workflow_Setup_Installer.md

 As we saw, we must provide a certificate for our installer for users to be able to use it to install our application.

 In the copy of the solution on the lab computers, we used a dev certificate to sign our installer.
 A .pfx file was added to the WAP project.
 This file is used to sign the certificate when generating the installer.
-It contains two keys for the certificate: a private and a public one.
+It contains a private key for the certificate.
 It is important to keep the private key **secret**, so others do not use it to sign other (possibly malicious) software with it.
 We don't want our users that have trusted our certificate to be misled.

 > The `.pfx` file in the installer project did not make it onto the GitHub repo.
 Why do you think that is?
 What prevented it from being committed?